cisagov/Malcolm/docs/kubernetes-eks.md

     * follow steps for **Create an IAM policy and role**
     * follow steps for **Install the Amazon EFS driver**
     * follow steps for **Create an Amazon [EFS file system](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html)**
-1. [Create and launch an EC2 instance](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html) for initializing the directory structure on the EFS filesystem (this can be a very small instance, e.g., t2.micro).
-Make sure when configuring this instance you give configure to the EFS file system in the storage configuration.
+1. [Create and launch an EC2 instance](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html) for initializing the directory structure on the EFS filesystem (this can be a very small instance, e.g., `t2.micro`).
+Make sure when configuring this instance to give access to the EFS file system in the storage configuration.
-1. SSH to instance and initialize NFS subdirectories
+1. SSH to the EC2 instance and initialize NFS subdirectories
     - set up malcolm subdirectory
       ```bash
       sudo touch /mnt/efs/fs1/test-file.txt